RC4ML/SwCC/doc/EXP.md

 To run differenct BENCH, please edit `/src/deserialize_hw.cpp`, change `#define BENCH0` to `#define BENCHX` and recompile the program.

-The otput will be like this:
+The output will be like this:
 ~~~
 total size: 91323
 data_cnt                                   : 142701027